TwoZeros/twozeros/README.md

 ### About me
 - 🌱 I'm currently studying in Netology as a java developer
 - 👯 I’m looking to collaborate on create open source project by Spring Framework
-- 👷 Working SAP developer
+- 👷 Working SAP developer (ABAP language)

 ### Languages and Tools